 Our Approach to Ending Child Hunger

 By almost any measure - food insecurity, poverty, emergency food participation - families with children in New York City are among the most vulnerable.
-Almost half (47 percent) of all New York City households with children struggle to afford food.
+A whopping 70 percent of all low-income households with children in New York City struggle to afford food.
 One in five New York City children relies on emergency food from soup kitchen and food pantries.

 Food Bank For New York City is committed to ending childhood hunger by ensuring that all children and families have access to affordable, nutritious food, and the knowledge and skills to make healthy food choices with the resources available to them.
-We work to meet these goals through a three-pronged programmatic approach - emergency food distribution, income support and nutrition education - supported by research, policy and public education including the Ending Childhood Hunger by 2015 Initiative:
+We work to meet these goals through a three-pronged programmatic approach - emergency food distribution, income support and nutrition education - supported by research, policy and public education including the "Eat to Learn" Child Nutrition Initiative:

 Emergency Food Distribution:

-more than 74 million pounds of food annually - including 13 million pounds of fresh fruit and vegetables - to a network of approximately 1,000 community-based member agencies citywide.
-This helps provide more than 300,000 meals per day for children, teens and adults in need.
+more than 60 million pounds of food annually - including 13 million pounds of fresh fruit and vegetables - to a network of approximately 1,000 community-based member agencies and schools citywide.

 , our federally-funded nutrition education